Azure/aks-engine/docs/topics/azure-api-throttling.md

 azureuser@k8s-master-31453872-0:~$ kubectl delete deployment cluster-autoscaler -n kube-system deployment.extensions "cluster-autoscaler" deleted
 ```

+Again, the above restart process assumes you're running the AKS Engine-provided cluster-autoscaler.
+Reloading a new cluster-autoscaler runtime using helm would require a different process, but the same idea.

+## Verify cluster-autoscaler is running the desired, upgraded version

 Once the new cluster-autoscaler deployment has replicated a pod, and the new container image has been downloaded and run, you should be able to verify the new version: